nclack/home/docs/devlog.md

 Upgrading to 24.11.
 Needs to rebuild everything in cosmic, so something with the caching is up.

-- [ ] I probably don't want to be using lilyinstarlight's nixos-cosmic anymore. cosmic is included in 24.11.
+- [x] I probably don't want to be using lilyinstarlight's nixos-cosmic anymore. cosmic is included in 24.11.
 Her flake refers to 24.05 and gets auto-upgraded to the latest alpha.
 There's a pr to get it to 24.11 so maybe it's ok.
 It takes forever to build though.
+      Note: it got updated - it's fine

 [nixos-cosmic]: https://github.com/lilyinstarlight/nixos-cosmic